 It is difficult to grasp the extent of hate crime in society, since hate crime is not a specific criminal offence in the Penal Code but an aspect of the motives behind a crime.
 There is no specific crime code for the police to use when recording a hate crime in their computer system.
 Since 2008, however, there is a field in the reporting system (RAR) whereby the police can mark a report as containing a suspected hate crime, although this was not introduced for statistical purposes.

-What does the hate crime statistics consist of?
 The main part of the hate crime statistics consists of police reports with an identified hate crime motive.
 The motive is primarily assessed on details from the narrative text in the report.
 The method for capturing these reports changed in 2012, from examining all reports concerning a number of specific crime types, to a sample study of eligible reports.
 The sample size is about 50 per cent.
 More information on the method can be found in the English summary of the report.
 The change to a sample study means that all figures from 2012 onwards are estimates.

 According to The Politicians’ Safety Survey 2013, 2.5 per cent of all elected politicians partaking in the survey told of victimisation of hate crime in their role as a politician in the year 2012.
 The most common motive was xenophobia, followed by anti-religious, sexual orientation and transgender identity or expression.
 Men were somewhat more exposed than women, and politicians with a foreign background were more exposed to hate crime than politicians with a Swedish background (7.0 per cent compared to 2.1 per cent).